24 December 2025

 “Oddly enough, it didn’t turn out as corny as I thought it would.”

-The interview also revealed how an Arnott’s executive felt that the illustration had become Australian property and, in recognition of the value it had brought, Jack was paid a token royalty some years later.
+The interview also uncovered how an Arnott’s executive felt that the illustration had become Australian property and, in recognition of the value it had brought, Jack was paid a token royalty some years later.

 Among Jack’s possessions that Andrew has kept is a handwritten diary from a long trek taken with a mate just before Australia and Japan went to war.